Live on Base or off Base? Frequently Asked Questions About Military Housing

-Now that you’ve decided to live off base, the question becomes to rent or to buy?
+Now that you’ve decided to live in military housing off base, the question becomes to rent or to buy?

 *This blog is not definitive and represents my personal opinions and experiences.
 To make the blog more readable, I use the words “base” and “post” interchangeably in this article.